Get PeakVisor App

 Events and Après-ski

 You may have had the best powder day of your life.
 Or perhaps you have taken a spill, tweaked your knee, and ended your vacation.
 Either way, good times are waiting for you after the lifts close.
-Whether you’re celebrating those soft turns or trying to mask the soreness — often simultaneous occurrences in Jackson — you will not be disappointed with the Après-ski options around here.
+Whether celebrating those soft turns or trying to mask the soreness — often simultaneous occurrences in Jackson — you will not be disappointed with the Après-ski options around here.
 There are dozens of spots to grab a pint throughout the valley, but these are my two favorites:

 Mangy Moose Saloon & Restaurant

 Don’t expect fast service or great food.
-The place is usually mobbed and it might take a second to get everyone's order in.
+The place is usually mobbed, and it might take a second to get everyone's order in.
 The fare is the usual greasy bar food, but hey, it hits the spot after a big day on the mountain.
 When you stumble out the door several hours later, still in your ski boots, you’re guaranteed to have a smile on your face.

 The Stagecoach

-The food and drinks here are very reasonably priced and you can always get into a great game of pool.
+The food and drinks here are reasonably priced, and you can always get into a great game of pool.
 They still operate a drive-through liquor store in the back, too.
 The management seems pretty chill — they didn’t seem to have any problem with me sleeping in my van a few times in the back parking lot.
 They have some big dance parties that go late and get the house packed with young people.

 As long as the Stagecoach is still in business, there will always be that little part of Jackson that still caters to the humble ski bum.

 Like all the best ski towns, Jackson has a sick music scene.
 There are usually about a dozen top-tier bands every winter.
-I already mentioned the Mangy Moose, but the Center for the Arts also has several great concerts every season.
+I already mentioned the Mangy Moose, but the Center for the Arts also has several concerts every season.
 They also feature other events like film showings and avalanche awareness programs.

 mountain lifts